ffrostfall/ByteNet/README.md

 ## License

-This project is under the MIT license! so, it's open source.
+This project is under the MIT license! so, it's open source